underneathall/pinferencia/Readme.md

 **Pinferencia** features include:

 - **Fast to code, fast to go alive**.
 Minimal codes needed, minimal transformation needed.
 Just based on what you have.
 - **100% Test Coverage**: Both statement and branch coverages, no kidding.
+Have you ever known any model serving tool so seriously tested?
 - **Easy to use, easy to understand**.
 - **Automatic API documentation page**.
 All API explained in details with online try-out feature.
 - **Serve any model**, even a single function can be served.
 - **Support Kserve API**, compatible with Kubeflow, TF Serving, Triton and TorchServe.
-There is no pain switching to or from them, and **Pinferencia** is faster for prototyping!
+There is no pain switching to or from them, and **Pinferencia** is much faster for prototyping!

 ## Install